rapidsai/ucxx/docs/ucxx/source/os-limits.rst

 =======================

 UCX can be affected by a variety of limits, not just defined by UCX itself but also by the operating system.
-In this section we describe some of the limits that may be encountered by the user when running UCX-Py or just UCX alone.
+In this section we describe some of the limits that may be encountered by the user when running UCXX or just UCX alone.

 File Descriptors
 ----------------